lonelyion/material-vtuber-button/README.EN.md

 ## Contributing

-If you don't know how to participate on GitHub, you can directly send voice clips or suggestions to [voice@sfubuki.moe](mailto:voice@fubuki.moe) with title, content and your social ID(Twitter, Bilibili or so on).
+If you don't know how to participate on GitHub, you can directly send voice clips or suggestions to [voice@fubuki.moe](mailto:voice@fubuki.moe) with title, content and your social ID(Twitter, Bilibili or so on).
 We will add your ID to the contributors list below.

 Also you can submit [Issues](https://github.com/copperion/fubuki-button/issues) to upload audio clips.